kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-Pods are naturally perceived ready for scheduling once created.
+Pods are currently considered ready for scheduling once created.
 Kubernetes scheduler does its due diligence to find nodes to place all pending Pods.
 However, in a real-world case, some Pods may stay in a "miss-essential-resources" state for a long period.
-These pods, actually churn the scheduler (and downstream integrators like Cluster AutoScaler) in an unnecessary manner.
+These pods actually churn the scheduler (and downstream integrators like Cluster AutoScaler) in an unnecessary manner.